wercker-labs/wercker-blog/source/posts/2013-06-25-Rails4-and-wercker.md

 ### Getting started

 Signing up for wercker is easy and free, [so go ahead](https://app.wercker.com/users/new/).
 You can check out the code for this tutorial on [GitHub](https://github.com/mies/getting-started-rails4), feel free to fork and clone this app.
+This article is also available in short-form on our [dev center](http://devcenter.wercker.com/articles/languages/ruby/settingup-rails4.html).

 Explore this application on wercker [here](https://app.wercker.com/#project/51c9b6524b940c9e190033d3).